-Canoe Mont Tremblant National Park on our self-guided canoe trip.
-Canoe down approximately 12 km of our meandering Diable River and take your time discovering our unique National Park’s mountain landscape, sandy river beaches, and it’s rocky cliffs and the wildlife.
+Canoe the Diable River in Mont Tremblant National Park on our self-guided canoe trip.
+Paddle down approximately 12 km of our meandering Diable River and take your time discovering our National Park’s unique mountain landscapes, sandy river beaches, rocky cliffs and wildlife.

 Our fleet of canoes is renewed regularly to offer quality, comfort and stability.
 Paddles, life jackets, a 1 litre waterproof container, and safety kits are included with each canoe rental.

 When you arrive at the park, check-in and get equipment from our park staff.
 Load your canoe on the trailer then take a 3 minute transport to Lac Chat put-in (drive yourself in low season).
 Paddle across this small lake to enter our Diable River (small 100m rapids here, the only one on the whole trip, can be portaged).
 Paddle downstream, stop for a swim, relax on a beach.
 Stop at the take-out (just after the 2nd bridge at our Park entrance) to meet our bus.
 Load your canoe on the bus for the trip back up to where you parked your car.